couchbaselabs/node-ottoman/vuepress/advanced/ottoman.md

 // will populate 5 level down from nested references await spaceX._populate('*')
 ```

 This way every `_populate` function will try to populate documents 5 levels deep instead of just 1 default and recommended value.
 Populations are one of the more expensive operations in Databases as a general concept,
 try to avoid high numbers in `populateMaxDeep`.
-`Ottoman` takes advantage of key/value operation to execute populate in order to reduce the query times as much as possible.
+`Ottoman` takes advantage of key/value operation to execute populate to reduce the query times as much as possible.
 :::